Attention.

 18. Remove the oil pan.

-19. Remove the timing chain with damper (see relevant section earlier in this chapter).
+19. Remove the timing chain with the damper (see the relevant section above in this chapter).

 1. Camshafts.